oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/business-events/business-events-integration.md

 3. On the **Schema page**,
     - For the **Do you want to specify the structure of the contents of the file?**, select as ***Yes***
     - select the ***Sample JSON document*** from the drop-down.
-    - Copy the below json content into a file and save it to your desktop.
+    - Copy the below json content into a file and save it on to your desktop.
 Name it as ***PurchaseOrder.json***

 ```
 <copy>